marty1885/tarnet/docs/tutorial/channel.md

 # Channels

-Channels are the individual streams multiplexed over a tarnet connection.
+Channels are multiplexed message streams over a tarnet connection.
 Each channel is addressed by a port name and a delivery mode.
 The mode controls reliability and ordering guarantees, and is negotiated when the connection is established.

+Tarnet delivers discrete messages, not byte streams.
+Each send is received as a complete message on the other side, preserving boundaries - more like UDP datagrams or WebSocket frames than TCP.
+The delivery mode controls what happens to those messages in transit.

 ## Modes